Azure-Samples/openai-end-to-end-baseline/README.md

 As a quick checkpoint of progress, you should test to make sure your Azure Machine learning managed online endpoint is able to be called from the network.
 This tests the network and authorization configuration of that endpoint.

-1. Install Azure CLI on your jump box. *(Skip if using your VPN connected workstation)*
+1. Install Azure CLI on your jump box. *(Skip if using your VPN connected workstation.)*

    TODO (P3): Can we install az cli as part of the bootstrapping of the VM?